 \section{Abstract}

-In this paper, we show that integrable autonomous partial difference equations admit special solutions described by the non-autonomous ordinary difference equations arising from the B\"acklund transformations of the third and sixth Painlev\'e equations and the Garnier system in two variables.
-Remarkably, although the equations themselves are autonomous, their special solutions are governed by non-autonomous ordinary difference equations.
+In this paper, we study special solutions of five autonomous integrable partial difference equations ({\PDE}s).
+More precisely, we show that these {\PDE}s admit special solutions that are described by non-autonomous ordinary difference equations arising from B\"acklund transformations of the third and sixth Painlev\'e equations and the Garnier system in two variables.
+This result provides a new perspective on the relationship between autonomous integrable {\PDE}s and Painlev\'e-type dynamics.

 \subjclass[2020]{ 33E17, 33E30, 34M55, 35Q53, 37K10, 39A14, 39A45 } \keywords{ discrete integrable systems; integrable partial difference equation; exact solution; discrete KdV equation; Painlev\'e equations; Garnier systems; B\"acklund transformations; affine Weyl group }